Cope

 A cope (pluviale ("rain coat") or cappa ("cape")) is a liturgical long mantle or cloak, open at the front and fastened at the breast with a band or clasp.
 It may be of any liturgical colour.

 A cope may be worn by any rank of the Catholic or Anglican clergy, and by licensed lay ministers on certain occasions.
+In the Evangelical-Lutheran Churches, the cope is typically worn by a bishop, though priests wear it when presiding over baptisms, weddings and funerals (as with the Church of Sweden).
 If worn by a bishop, it is generally accompanied by a mitre.
 The clasp, which is often highly ornamented, is called a morse.
 In art, angels are often shown wearing copes, especially in Early Netherlandish painting.